-If you happened to stumble into the Screening Room at the Crosby Street Hotel on December 16, 2016, you would have seen a small group of women in the audience, swiftly typing on their phones at a manic pace while a man at the front of the room applied makeup to a model.
+If you happened to pass by the Screening Room at the Crosby Street Hotel you would have seen a small group of women in the audience, swiftly typing on their phones while a man at the front of the room applied makeup to a model.
 Given the individuals’ seeming interest in their phones and not the man, you may have assumed you had walked in on an incredibly boring presentation.
 You would have assumed wrong.

->In truth, the women were beauty editors, and the man at the front of the room was none other than Mario Dedivanovic, aka @makeupbymario—he of Kim Kardashian West–sculpted-cheekbones fame.
-And we weren’t tap-tap-tapping on our phones out of apathy, but rather a frantic desire to jot down every last tip Dedivanovic casually dropped along the way as he demonstrated his signature bronzed, glowing look on the model on stage.
-Perhaps unsurprisingly, West’s makeup artist has the type of soothing demeanor and lilting voice that washes over you like a Xanax and puts you in a semi-meditative state, which would be great except for the fact that he was spilling mind-blowing beauty tips left and right.
-And thus, I resisted the urge to sit back and watch him sculpt, shade, and transform the model’s face in front of me, and instead did my best to record every tip he shared—and trust me when I say there were many.
-From sandbagging to the bobby-pin ear trick (it’s as weird as it sounds), keep scrolling to find out everything I learned.
+These women were beauty editors, and the man at the front of the room was none other than Mario Dedivanovic, aka @makeupbymario, of Kim Kardashian West–sculpted-cheekbones fame.
+We weren’t tap-tap-tapping on our phones out of apathy, but rather a frantic desire to jot down every last tip Dedivanovic casually dropped, as he demonstrated his signature bronzed, glowing look on the model.
+Perhaps unsurprisingly, West’s makeup artist has the type of soothing demeanor and lilting voice that washes over you like a Xanax and puts you in a semi-meditative state, which would be great if he wasn't spilling mind-blowing beauty tips left and right.
+So, I resisted the strong urge to sit back and watch him sculpt, shade, and transform the model’s face in front of me, and did my best to record every tidbit he shared—and trust me when I say there were many.
+From sandbagging to the bobby pin ear trick (it’s as weird as it sounds), keep scrolling to find out everything I learned.

-Instagram brows, for the uninformed, are the harsh, hyper-sculpted arches often seen on your Instagram feed on individuals (usually blogger or Instagram makeup gurus) who favor the super-contoured look.
-“I don’t like Instagram brows,” Dedivanovic told us bluntly.
-“I think they're so masculine—not chic or feminine.”
+Instagram brows, for the uninformed, are the harsh, hyper-sculpted arches often seen on your Instagram feed on individuals (usually blogger or Instagram makeup gurus), who favor the super-contoured look.
+“I don’t like Instagram brows,” Dedivanovic told us bluntly, claiming they're "not chic."

-Instead of eye shadow primer, Dedivanovic says he applies a light wash of foundation on his clients’ eyelids, then setting it with translucent powder before applying eye shadow.
+Instead of eye shadow primer, Dedivanovic says he applies a light wash of foundation on his clients’ eyelids, then sets it with translucent powder before applying eye shadow.
 “It does the exact same thing as eye primer,” he promises.

 Dedivanovic isn’t a fan of face primers, either.
 “I never got into face primer,” he says.
 “Moisturizer works really beautifully as a primer, especially when you use loose powder.
 It holds onto moisturizers and looks natural, not powdery.”
-He likes Kiehl’s Ultra Facial Moisturizer ($20).
+He likes Kiehl’s Ultra Facial Moisturizer ($22).

 All of us were keen to know the exact foundation brands Dedivanovic counts on, and he easily rattled off three that never fail him: Tom Ford, Bobbi Brown, and Laura Mercier.

-Dedivanovic told me he mixes baby shampoo and tea-tree oil (“It has antibacterial properties!’) to rinse and clean his makeup brushes.
+A dirty makeup brush is not only unsanitary, it's bad for your skin.
+Dedivanovic told me he mixes baby shampoo and tea-tree oil (“It has antibacterial properties!") to rinse and clean his makeup brushes.

 The secret to Kim Kardashian West’s airbrushed-looking complexion?
 Heavy concealer use, apparently.
-Dedivanovic swipes a peach-toned concealer (he likes Nars’s Radiant Creamy Concealer, $29) with a heavy hand in key areas on his client’s face.
+Dedivanovic swipes a peach-toned concealer (he likes the NARS Radiant Creamy Concealer $30) with a heavy hand in key areas on his client’s face.
 “I blend it out with a Beautyblender ($20), and it looks good in photos and polishes the face,” he says.
 “If I was doing makeup on myself, I could use my finger to blend as well.”

-We watched in awe as Dedivanovic blended a soft line across the models’ entire lower lash line.
+We watched in awe as Dedivanovic blended a soft line across the model's entire lower lash line.
 But wait—isn’t that a no-no?
 “If someone has close-set or smaller eyes, you don’t want to bring the lower liner too close toward the insides of the eyes,” he says.
 “If you have normal-set eyes, you can bring it all the way in.”
-Another tip: Your eyeliner doesn’t need to be perfect.
-Instead, take an eyeliner brush and blend it over your pencil liner to create a quick smoked-out look.

 Here’s a secret: That perfect eyeliner you’re seeing on Kim is actually four or five layers of eyeliner.
-Yes, four to five.
+Yes, you read that right, four to five.
 “I always layer eyeliners,” says Dedivanovic.
 “My biggest pet peeve for photos is when you can see through the liner.
 When you put eye shadow on top of your liner, your skin and shadow can absorb it.
-I apply pencil liner after eye shadow, let it dry, then do a gel or cream liner on top, then finish with a liquid liner for a glossy, inky effect.”
-No wonder Dedivanovic’s clients say his makeup can last up to three days (seriously, though, he says some of his clients will book him the night before an event if he doesn’t have time to see them the day of—truth.)
+I apply pencil liner after eye shadow, let it dry, then do a gel or cream liner on top, and finish with a liquid liner for a glossy, inky effect.”
+No wonder Dedivanovic’s clients say his makeup can last up to three days (seriously, he even says some of his clients will book him the night before an event if he doesn’t have time to see them the day of—truth).

 “I hate watery eyes when I’m applying makeup,” Dedivanovic sighs.
-Nevertheless, they are an often inevitable part of doing someone’s makeup (lifting up their eyelid and jabbing a pencil in there can do that).
-To deal, he wraps a tissue around his finger when the tears start building, then lightly taps it along the eye.
-If you’re doing your own makeup and accidentally jab yourself, he says to breathe through your nose and suck in—literally suck the tears back in.
-Or there’s always this: “When I was in the Middle East, the Arab girls told me a tip where you clip a bobby pin to your ear and it prevents your tears from falling out.”
-You can be we’ll be testing this out in the near future.
+Nevertheless, they are an often inevitable part of doing someone’s makeup (lifting up their eyelid and jabbing a pencil around can do that).
+To rectify, he wraps a tissue around his finger when the tears start building, then lightly taps it along the eye.
+If you’re doing your own makeup and accidentally jab yourself, he says to breathe through your nose and suck in—yup, literally suck the tears back in.
+Or there’s always this: “When I was in the Middle East, the Arab women shared a tip where you clip a bobby pin to your ear and it prevents your tears from falling out.”
+You can bet we’ll be testing this out in the near future.

 As Dedivanovic put the finishing touches on his model, I couldn’t help but notice he was actually using the puff that comes with the Laura Mercier Translucent Setting Powder.
 “I like to dab the powder in and really press it in there,” he says.
 “Then, I take a fluffy brush and lay it on lightly on top.”

-By the time Dedivanovic was finished, the model’s eyes looked soft and smoky, subtly defined but not obvious.
+By the time Dedivanovic was finished, the model’s eyes looked soft and smokey, subtly defined but not obvious.
 It was mesmerizing, truly.
 I watched Dedivanovic trace a brown liner along her upper and lower lid as well as lift her lid up to apply it to her waterline.
 “What’s that eyeliner you’re using?” asked one eager beauty editor.
 “This?”
 He looked at the liner as we waited in breathless anticipation.
-“Oh, this is the brown liner from Kylie’s Kyliner Kit ($26).”
+“Oh, this is the Brown Liner from Kylie’s Kyliner Kit ($10).”
 Who would’ve guessed?
 You did good, Ky.